php/php-langspec/spec/10-expressions.md

 type (e.g. 32 or 64) must always result in 0 when `e1` is positive and -1 when
 `e1` is negative, even if there is no native processor support for this.

-If the shift count is negative, this results in a diagnostic followed by a `bool` result having value `FALSE`.
+If the shift count is negative, an exception of type `ArithmeticError` is thrown.

 These operators associate left-to-right.